Background practical information

 Restaurants and bars

-Lunch is not included in the conference registration fee.
-However, a large number of restaurants are located in the surroundings of the conference site within walking distance.
+A large number of restaurants are located in the surroundings of the conference site within walking distance.
 People wishing to sample the wide variety of cuisines available have a large number of choices in Leuven and the surroundings.
-There is even a university restaurant "Alma 2" at the conference site.
-Belgium is also world famous for its beers, numbering more than five hundred, and today Leuven is still proud to be known as the beer capital of Belgium.
-At the "Oude Markt", one can find one of Europe's highest concentration of bars.
+Belgium is world famous for its beers, numbering more than five hundred, and today Leuven is still proud to be known as the beer capital of Belgium.

 Shops and restaurants usually accept major international credit cards such as EuroCard-MasterCard, Visa, American Express, Diners Club, with a preference to EuroCard-MasterCard and Visa.